openwallet-foundation/bifold-wallet/DEVELOPER.md

 # Project Overview

-The Aries Mobile Agent React Native (Bifold) is a user-friendly mobile agent that is built with React Native and uses Credo to exchange verifiable credentials with other agents.
+The Bifold Wallet is a user-friendly mobile agent that is built with React Native and uses Credo to exchange verifiable credentials with other agents.
 While Credo handles the heavy lifting of verifiable credential work, Bifold focuses on user experience and interactions with these credentials.

 Key points to note:

-- Bifold uses the Credo library, which in turn uses these Rust libraries.
+- Bifold uses the Credo library, which in turn uses  Rust libraries.
 - Credo uses the HTTP protocol to communicate with Aries agents and WebSockets for messaging via a mediator.
 - Bifold relies on a mediator because mobile devices don't have a fixed IP address and often don't accept inbound network connections.
 The mediator, a service that runs on a server with a fixed IP address, relays messages between an agent and Bifold.
 The mediator is configured within the Bifold app.